 - Elise Waligora

-These representatives visit each campus regularly to provide free, one-on-one counseling sessions and seminars.
+These representatives visit each university regularly to provide free, one-on-one counseling sessions and seminars.
 You can register for sessions online.
 These sessions are advertised through email, timeclock posters, and occasional mailing to your home address.
 None of the vendor companies make cold calls to invite employees to these sessions.

 TIAA provides no-cost expanded wealth management services for 403(b) participants whose TIAA accounts reach a certain level of funds.
 TIAA Wealth Management Advisors (WMAs) do make calls to those employees, but must clearly identify themselves as TIAA employees, and offer these additional services in a no-pressure, informational way.

 The State of Illinois’ Deferred Compensation 457 Plan is administered by the Illinois Department of Central Management Services (CMS) and has only one approved vendor company - T. Rowe Price.
 CMS provides education on-campus on very limited occasions for seminars or employee expos.
 T. Rowe Price generally does not send representatives to the campuses.
 Because CMS creates "shell" accounts in the T. Rowe Price system for all employees, all new hires will receive a welcome letter from T. Rowe Price regardless of whether they enroll in the 457 Plan.
 Additionally, you will receive a letter from T. Rowe Price when you submit a change of address at My UI Info, again regardless of whether you participate in the 457 Plan.